Abortion and the Law

 Abortion is allowed in exceptional circumstances, but it isn’t clear what those circumstances are.
 Women could face imprisonment if they have an illegal abortion.
 Healthcare professionals won’t risk prosecution by carrying out an abortion which may not be legal.
 Guidelines to explain the situation are awaited.

-Although women in Northern Ireland are UK citizens and UK taxpayers, they can’t have an NHS funded abortion in England.
+Women in Northern Ireland are UK citizens and UK taxpayers, but they can’t have an NHS funded abortion in England.
+However the Government Equalities Office now fund the cost of treatment, and in the case of hardship may fund some travel expenses

 fpa NI provides unbiased pregnancy counselling which includes abortion information.